-LEAP authors argue that high-impact educational practices provide pathways for students to attain these important learning outcomes.
+Scholars of high-impact teaching practices argue that high-impact educational practices provide pathways for students to attain these important learning outcomes.

 When they are done well, high-impact education practices have six student behaviors in common: Students invest time and effort; they interact with faculty and peers about substantive matters; they experience diversity; they respond to more frequent feedback; they reflect and integrate learning; and they discover relevance of learning through real-world applications (Kuh, 2008, pp. 14-17).

 Brownell and Swaner (2010) summarize the general research on five high-impact practices and include discussions of research relevant to underserved students.
 Research shows that high-impact educational practices are even more beneficial for students who have lower standardized test scores upon entering college, or who are in communities historically underserved in higher education.
 And yet often these students are not the ones who have access to these kinds of learning opportunities (Kuh, 2008, p.
 1).